at-cg/minichain/README.md

 ## <a name="future_work"></a>Future work
 We plan to continue adding features in future releases.

-* Support for cyclic graphs, which can be either pangenome references or assembly graphs.
+* Support for cyclic graphs, which can be either pangenome graphs or assembly graphs.

 <!--- * Support for chromosome-long query sequences.
 This is needed for [incremental pangenome graph construction (https://github.com/lh3/minigraph/blob/master/doc/example1.png). -->

 ## <a name="pub"></a>Publications

-- **Ghanshyam Chandra and Chirag Jain**. "[Sequence to graph alignment using gap-sensitive co-linear chaining](https://doi.org/10.1101/2022.08.29.505691)". *RECOMB*, 2023.
+- **Ghanshyam Chandra and Chirag Jain**. "[Sequence to graph alignment using gap-sensitive co-linear chaining](https://doi.org/10.1101/2022.08.29.505691)". *RECOMB* 2023.

 [minigraph]: https://github.com/lh3/minigraph
 [zlib]: http://zlib.net/